rmuslimov/browse-at-remote/readme.rst

 I'm tired to walk through Github/Bitbucket -> find required file, select particular branch and stand on required line.
 This package provides simple function may be called from emacs buffer, and opens target page.

-Works for Github and Bitbucket hosted repositories only.
+Works only for git-repos and Github/Bitbucket hosted repositories.

 p.s.
 This is openatgithub.el project reincornation.